jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.13.2 (no changes, dealing with build errors due to peer not authenticated on GitHub).
 * 1.13.1
  * EncryptionUtilities - Added byte[] APIs.
 Makes it easy to encrypt/decrypt byte[] data.
  * pom.xml had extraneous characters inadvertently added to the file - these are removed.